Lisbon. A Sunday afternoon like so many. The routine of it is what made the meeting with the drunk sea captain so surprising.

 We cried and hugged and danced.

-I saw how lucky it was to be a human; capable of being both God in total and vulnerable fragmented human who was merely part of the whole.
+I saw how lucky it was to be a human; capable of being both God in total and vulnerable fragmented individual, one of billions; merely part of the whole.

 I looked into his eyes and saw ME staring back from HIM and said nothing.